What can Biden’s Israel visit accomplish after Gaza hospital bombing?

 Beyond Hezbollah: The history of tensions between Lebanon and Israel

-Biden’s trip to Washington’s closest ally in the Middle East was planned before Tuesday’s deadly hospital strike and is a high-stakes visit as Israel continues to pummel Gaza in advance of an impending ground offensive.
+Biden’s trip to Washington’s closest ally in the Middle East was planned before the deadly hospital strike and is a high-stakes visit as Israel continues to pummel Gaza in advance of an impending ground offensive.

-But Israel’s attack on the hospital has already had diplomatic consequences for Biden.
+But the explosion at the hospital has already had diplomatic consequences for Biden.
 Jordan, which was also supposed to host Biden for a summit with the country’s King Abdullah II, Egyptian President Abdel Fattah el-Sisi and Palestinian Authority President Mahmoud Abbas, has called off the meetings.
 Biden is no longer welcome in Amman at the moment.

+Biden said, in a post on X, the platform formerly known as Twitter, that he was “outraged and deeply saddened” by the attack on al-Ahli Arab Hospital, but did not criticise Israel.

-So, what can he achieve in Israel?
+So, what can he achieve during his trip to Israel?

 What’s the backdrop to Biden’s Israel visit?

-By Tuesday, more than 3,000 Palestinians, a third of them children, had died from Israeli bombing since October 7 – and that was before the attack on Al-Ahdi Arab Hospital.
+By Tuesday, more than 3,000 Palestinians, a third of them children, had died from Israeli bombing since October 7.

 Biden’s trip comes after his top diplomat, Secretary of State Antony Blinken, met Arab leaders last week, most of whom refused to condemn Hamas for its attacks that killed 1,400 people in Israel, including some foreigners.

-Biden is expected to land Tel Aviv at 10am local time (07:00 GMT) on Wednesday, where he will meet Prime Minister Benjamin Netanyahu and other senior officials.
+Biden is expected to land in Tel Aviv at 10am local time (07:00 GMT) on Wednesday, where he will meet Prime Minister Benjamin Netanyahu and other senior officials.

 According to the US leader, he will receive a comprehensive brief on Israel’s war aims and strategy and reaffirm Washington’s commitment to Israel’s security.

-But whether Biden speaks about the attack on Al-Ahdi Hospital publicly, and what he says, will be closely watched for signs of whether the US is recalibrating its stance on the conflict amid growing international outrage over Israel’s devastating bombing campaign on Gaza.
+But what — if anything — Biden says in public, while in Israel, about the attack on the hospital, will be closely watched for signs of whether the US is recalibrating its stance on the conflict amid growing international outrage over Israel’s devastating bombing campaign on Gaza.

 Blinken first announced Biden’s visit at the end of more than seven hours of talks with Netanyahu and other officials on Monday night, during which he said the Israeli prime minister agreed to come up with a plan to get humanitarian aid to Gaza civilians.